The Female Wave in K-pop

 On a summer day in the middle of 2011, Hyuna released her first EP “Bubble Pop!”.
 The promotion for the EP was cut short due to a ban on Korean Broadcasting for having too sexually suggestive choreography in her performances for TV.

-If you don’t know much about K-pop, but always wondered who that girl from the subway was in the “Gangnam Style” by PSY music video, let me introduce you to Hyuna.
+If you don’t know much about K-pop, but always wondered who that girl from the subway was in the “Gangnam Style” music video, let me introduce you to Hyuna.
 (Fun fact: she also featured on the song for a different version released one month after the original.)
 Hyuna debuted in a girl group called 4minute back in 2009 with four other members.
 The group disbanded in 2016, but Hyuna had built a strong solo career and continued with her own music after the disbandment.

 Fired due to dating

-Hyuna debuted under CUBE Entertainment, the same entertainment company as a boy group called Pentagon debuted under in 2016.
+Hyuna debuted under CUBE Entertainment, the same entertainment company as a boy group called Pentagon, who debuted in 2016.
 It is not uncommon that artists from the same company collaborate, and in 2017 Hyuna and a singer, Hui plus a rapper E’dawn (later called Dawn) from Pentagon made the trio project called Triple H. Many idol contracts state that you are not allowed to date while under company contract, but after two releases from Triple H it leaked that Hyuna was dating E’dawn.
 Triple H disbanded and both E’dawn and Hyuna were fired by CUBE.

 Hyuna got many offers from other agencies after departing from CUBE (rumors had it even CUBE tried to get Hyuna back), but she decided on signing with P Nation, PYS’ company, which he started after leaving YG Entertainment (E’dawn was also signed to the P Nation company).
 In 2022 Hyuna left P Nation.